The Wonder Years: Casting

 The search for the main lead of the show did not take long.
 Marlens and Black went to five casting directors and interviewed them for recommendations.
-All five of them recommended Fred Savage, who at the time was famous for his roles as the grandson in The Princess Bride and as Charlie/Marshall in Vice Versa.
+All five of them recommended Fred Savage, who at the time was famous for his roles as the grandson in The Princess Bride and as Charlie Seymour/Marshall Seymour in Vice Versa.
 Marlens and Black, having never heard of Savage, decided to see the rough cut of Vice Versa.
 Said Marlens, "[We saw] a marvelous actor with a natural quality – which essentially means he has no quality at all except being a kid.
 It sounds funny, but it's a rare thing to find in a child actor."
 Marlens and Black took this approach when casting the other kids for the show, looking for natural ability rather than professionalism.
 According to Marlens, they saw 300 to 400 kids before narrowing it down to 70.
 "My wife and I made the final choice ... each of whom had to be approved by the network."

 For the choice of Savage's character's main love interest, the choice came down to actress Danica McKellar and her sister, Crystal McKellar.
 With just days to go before shooting, the producers eventually selected Danica to play Winnie Cooper.
 However, Mary Buck, the head of casting, noted, "it was practically a tossup".
 Crystal McKellar was liked so much by the producers that they eventually created the character of Becky Slater so that they could have her on the show.
 Danica later reflected on the experience, "I auditioned, like everyone else.
 They had read lots of girls but hadn't found their 'Winnie' yet, and I was thrilled to be chosen."